ushel/DVC_tensorflow/README.md

 # (file required  - config.yaml, secrets.yaml, params.yaml, artifacts directory,dvc.yaml,loogs.yaml, setup.py))
 # artifacts folder --> model, callbacks binary
 # logs --> General logs and tensorboard logs

+Callback functions

+For every epochs will try to store some extra information such as :-
+    training logs - > loss, validation loss, accuracy, validation accuracy computation graph of the model you have build. its actually a tensorboard callback.

+    checkpointing callback -> snapshot of updated model. in between values of weights getting train. during cash will have past history of the model or restart the training.